 Sir Henry Elwes farmed most of the estate during the 1970s and 1980s and served for 32 years on the District and County Councils.
 In addition he takes a particular interest in forestry on the estate and in the Arboretum planted by great-grandfather, Henry John Elwes, and, with his wife Carolyn, in developing the snowdrop collection, open to visitors for the first time in 1997.
 He became The Queen’s representative, the Lord-Lieutenant of Gloucestershire, in 1992, retiring from the position in October 2010.
 In June 2009 he was appointed KCVO in the Queen’s Birthday Honours List.

-Lady Elwes (Carolyn) was encouraged to take an interest in snowdrops by her cousin Mary Biddulph of Rodmarton Manor, who introduced her to Herbert Ransom, gardener to the Mathias family of The Giant Snowdrop Company fame.
+Lady Elwes (Carolyn) sadly passed away in December 2022.
+She was encouraged to take an interest in snowdrops by her cousin Mary Biddulph of Rodmarton Manor, who introduced her to Herbert Ransom, gardener to the Mathias family of The Giant Snowdrop Company fame.
 He, with Richard Nutt, helped to identify the surviving snowdrops from Henry John Elwes’ original collection.
 The collection developed rapidly under her care and she discovered several fine varieties at Colesbourne.
 These include the very early G. plicatus ‘Colossus’, G. ‘George Elwes’, the first yellow cultivar of Galanthus elwesii, appropriately named ‘Carolyn Elwes’, and of course G. ‘Lord Lieutenant’.
+She will always be part of the team at Colesbourne.

 William Fletcher has been gardener at Colesbourne Park since 2005, and is responsible for the general upkeep and maintenance of the garden and grounds.
 Prior to coming to Colesbourne he worked in livestock farming for twenty years, including periods on Shetland.
 He comes from Charlton Kings, Cheltenham, and is married with two children, one of whom has recently become a farm tenant at Colesbourne.Visit Colesbourne Gardens